clatitapitita/Nukepad/README.md

 ## ADDITIONAL INFO:

--> This was built on top of the existing codename TEDitor architecture, so parts of the code found in the pre alpha code are still found in the new code
+-> This was built on top of the existing codename TEDitor architecture, so parts of the code found in pre alpha are still found in the new code

 -> The program, although still being in the "alpha" stage is far from release, so don't expect one anytime soon